What Is a Nurse Practitioner?

 To become an NP you first need to be an RN and earn a bachelor’s of science in nursing.
 To advance to the graduate level, you usually need to attain a GPA of a 3.0, serve one year or more as a registered nurse, and have an active, unencumbered registered nursing license.
 Many schools require additional graduate school tests, an essay and letters of recommendation.

 The graduate level also offers several pathways to become a nurse practitioner.
 The most common path is to enter at the BSN level and progress to the MSN level.
 An increasing trend that is well-supported by many nursing organizations is to enter at the BSN level and proceed to the Doctorate of Nursing Practice (DNP) degree.
 This option may/may not include an MSN degree; however, many programs offer a nurse practitioner option in one or more specialty tracks.
+And yes, you can get your nurse practitioner degree online in many MSN programs.

 Another popular option for master’s prepared nurses is the post-master’s degree option.
 With this option, the master’s prepared nurse can expand the scope to include more clinical-based education and practice.
 This is an ideal option for a nurse educator or as a path forward to the DNP degree.